tomy2105/KnowledgeNotes/cpp/cpp11.md

 Type `char` is at least eight-bit , two new character types: `char16_t` and `char32_t` are added (16 and 32 bit).

+All user-defined literals are suffixes.
+All user-defined literals must have suffixes starting with an underscore (`_`).

 News string literals added:

 ```cpp